Tom Turner’s lecture was given to the London Parks and Gardens Trust on 21st June 2017. This post has an edited version of the text

 Urban flooding in Strand on the Green

 At Strand on the Green there are similar scenes of tragedy.
 Look at the poor doggie.
 I called the RSPCA.
 But the horror was too great and I fled the scene before they arrived.
 That man could so easily have rescued the doggie.
 Instead, it strides into the waves to meet its maker.Local residents, because of official neglect, have had to put up their own flood defences.
 You can see glass barriers, raised entrances, and watertight planking across the doors.
+Footing the bill for the flood defenses has likely reduced the cost of having to consistently call plumbers out like this one that are always helpful in these situations.
 Look those poor girls.
 No shoes, as in Dickens’ time.
 One’s heart bleeds for the residents.
 Their miserable dwellings are only worth a few million pounds each.

 Urban flooding in Battersea